-This year 3,000,000 people will submit claims for disability benefits, half of these claimants will have their claim denied.
-As a Miami disability claims attorney, I have successfully obtained disability benefits for claimants throughout Florida.
-Our law firm relies on careful strategic planning to secure disability benefits and to protect ongoing disability benefits.
-Once you file your disability claim, your insurance company begins calculating a predetermined statistical period within which you should be back at work based on your injury or illness.
+This year 3,000,000 people will submit claims for disability insurance benefits, half of these claimants will have their claim denied.
+Once you file your disability insurance claim, your insurance company begins calculating a predetermined statistical period within which you should be back at work based on your injury or illness.
 This formula is a standard response to terminate payments as soon as possible.

-My law firm also works with your treating physician, so your medical records are complete.
-A disability claim will not be successful without appropriate findings and support from at least one treating doctor.
+It is important that you or someone on your behalf work with your treating physicians, so that your medical records are complete and accurate.
+A disability insurance claim will not be successful without appropriate findings and support from your treating doctors.
 The medical records must document and certify that you have limitations and restrictions that prevent you from continuing in your current job or any job.
 Because physicians are extremely busy, they often create medical records that are not sufficiently detailed to support a patient’s claim.
-We evaluate your medical records and coordinate with your treating physician to ensure that the records are sufficient to satisfy potential objections by the insurance disability carrier.
+It is critical that you or someone on your behalf evaluate your medical records and coordinate with your treating physician to ensure that the records are sufficient to satisfy potential objections by the insurance disability company.

-At our Florida disability claims law firm, we not only help applicants obtain disability benefits, but we also help our clients keep their benefits.
-Even if your disability claim has been approved, insurance companies carefully monitor claims on a monthly basis.
+Even if your disability insurance claim has been approved, insurance companies carefully monitor claims on a monthly basis.
 These reviews often lead to requests for a broad range of evidence including tax returns, medical records, financial documents and more.
-The insurance company will have employees pour over this information looking for contradictions or missing information to justify terminating your disability benefits.
-Some claimants have their disability benefits terminated simply because they are confused about what they must do or abstain from doing.
-My law firm represents disability claimants who have had their claim wrongfully denied, terminated or delayed.
+The insurance company will have employees pour over this information looking for contradictions or missing information to justify terminating your disability insurance benefits.
+Some claimants have their disability insurance benefits terminated simply because they are confused about what they must do or abstain from doing.

-Because the most critical aspect of a disability claim involves the information provided when an initial application for disability is submitted.
-I can guide you through the process of completing and submitting this documentation.
-The application must be accompanied by medically supported information.
-This information needs to be accurate and complete, or the insurance company may use it to justify denying your claim for disability benefits.
+Often the most critical aspect of a disability insurance claim involves the information provided when an initial application for disability insurance is submitted.
+The application must be accompanied by whatever information supports your claim, including medically supported information.
+This information needs to be accurate and complete or the insurance company may use it to justify denying your claim for disability benefits.